cyberphor/python-programs/ai2c-challenges/README.md

 - `vv^^^^` should result in floor 2
 - `^^vvvv` should result in floor -2
 - `^^VA0vvvv` should result in floor -2

+### Challenge 10
+Visualize a scatter plot the perfect square roots of 1 through 100.

+### Challenge 11
+Add first 10 triangle numbers of last scatter plot to scatter plot.